Robert J. Pope: Renewal of interest

 In 2010, Pope's cricket poem, 'King Willow', first published in the Evening Post, 4 October 1932, appeared in the anthology A Tingling Catch: A Century of New Zealand Cricket Poems 1864-2009.

 That same year, New Zealand poet, critic and editor Mark Pirie (also editor of A Tingling Catch) wrote on Pope's poetry and life in Poetry Notes (Poetry Archive of New Zealand Aotearoa newsletter), Vol. 1, No. 1, Autumn 2010; and the article was reprinted in the Wellington College Old Boys' magazine The Lampstand, October 2010 and on Pirie’s blog Tingling Catch.
 Pirie stated in the article that he was 'currently preparing a fresh selection of Pope's poems for publication'.

-Pope was also keenly interested in rugby and his rugby poems appeared in New Zealand Truth and the Evening Post.
+Pope was also keenly interested in rugby and his rugby poems appeared in the Free Lance and the Evening Post.
 His rugby poems were republished on the Poetry Archive of New Zealand Aotearoa website during the IRB Rugby World Cup 2011, included on the world Poetry Atlas website, and in Poetry Notes (Poetry Archive of New Zealand Aotearoa newsletter), Vol. 2, No. 3, Spring 2011.

 Pope's poem 'The All Blacks' also appeared in The Dominion Post's Thursday Poem page, 22 September 2011.

 In February 2011, a YouTube video called 'My Home and My Heartland' featured an adaptation of Robert J. Pope's song 'New Zealand, My Homeland'.

+In 2012, Mark Pirie published his selection of Robert J Pope's poems, King Willow, after extensive research in to Pope's work at the Alexander Turnbull Library in Wellington.

+Comment was made by Dr Niel Wright on Louis Johnson and Robert J Pope in Poetry Notes [Poetry Archive of New Zealand Aotearoa Newsletter], Spring 2012, volume 3, issue 3.

+Ron Palenski published an anthology of rugby poetry, Touchlines in 2013, including two of Pope's All Blacks poems found by Mark Pirie.
+Pirie also did publicity for Touchlines on the Tuesday Poem blog run by Mary McCallum with a poem by Pope.

+Further comment on Pope's work has been made by Bill Sutton and Dr Niel Wright in Poetry Notes (Poetry Archive of New Zealand Aotearoa Newsletter), Summer 2015, volume 5, issue 4.

+Researcher and author Matt Elliott (writer) included two poems by Pope under the name "Robert Pope" incorrectly in Rugby Folklore (2019).